peterychuang/peterychuang.github.io/content/short-stories/2016-10-23-the-longest-distance.md

 *Wedding was just a performance.
 A performance of a ritual.
 A ritual.*

-When he arrived at the reception, Jimmy held his arm and took him to Rachel and her new husband and introduced him to them, and he finally saw her up close in her most beautiful moment, with a joy that permeated from within to her skin, her smile, and her poise.
+When he arrived at the reception, Jimmy held his arm and took him to Rachel and her new husband and introduced him to them, and he finally saw her up close in her most beautiful and joyous moment.
 She greeted him warmly and told him how surprised she was to see him, and her husband likewise greeted him warmly.
 Embarrassed at first, Ethan collected himself and congratulated the couple.

 "You are the first one I know who has been to the *Neue Welt* and then come back," she said.

-Her new husband and everyone eavesdropping around them were delighted, for none of them knew much about the *Neue Welt* other than a few photographs they had seen on the news once in a while.
+Her new husband and everyone around them were delighted, for none of them knew much about the *Neue Welt* other than a few photographs they had seen on the news once in a while.
 None of them had been there, and none of them came from there.
 Before long, they gathered around Ethan, asked him everything about the *Neue Welt*, and listened to his stories intently.
 He spoke of the wonder of the new planet, the incomprehensible distance between the two planets, and the technological miracle of maintaining the wormhole that cut short the journey.

 "Without the wormhole, it would take a thousand years for light to get there."